avifenesh/claucode.nvim/README.md

 1. Ensure Claude Code CLI is installed: `npm install -g @anthropic-ai/claude-code`
 2. Verify API key is set: `echo $ANTHROPIC_API_KEY`
 3. Test Claude directly: `claude -p "test"`
+4. **If "Claude Code CLI not found" error**:
+   - Find where claude is installed: `which claude` in your terminal
+   - Update your config with the full path:
+     ```lua
+     require("claucode").setup({
+       command = "/full/path/to/claude",  -- e.g., "/home/user/.claude/local/claude"
+     })
+     ```
+   - Or ensure Neovim inherits your PATH by starting it from your shell

 ### File watcher issues